gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 R</td>

 <td>
-a string showing a declared format of the function.</td>
+A string showing a declared format of the function.</td>
 </tr>

 <tr>
 <td>